S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 9.4: Pull-System For Work

--   people pull in new items when they have capacity (instead of work being pushed at them)
+**People pull in new work items when they have capacity (instead of having work pushed or assigned to them.**

--   prioritize available work items to ensure that important items are worked on first
+Prioritize pending work items to ensure that important items are worked on first.

--   prevents overloading the system, especially when work in progress (WIP) per person is limited
+Pulling in work prevents overloading the system, especially when work in progress (WIP) per person is limited.

 ---